Nitros, Tornados to Resume Rivalry After 3-Year Hiatus

 The Glendale and Hoover varsity football teams will meet on the gridiron for the first time since 2017 in the highly anticipated rekindling of the intracity rivalry game at Moyse Field this Friday, Oct.
 29, at 7 p.m.

 The Tornados won the most recent game, 35-25, nearly four years ago.
 The series debuted in 1930, the year after Hoover High School opened.
-It was uninterrupted for 68 years — even through World War II and the Korean War, according to local sports historian Patrick Lancaster — until a highly publicized Hoover campus brawl over racial tensions canceled the game against the Nitros in 2018.
+It was uninterrupted for 68 years — even through World War II and the Korean War, according to local sports historian Patrick Lancaster — until a highly publicized Hoover campus brawl reportedly over racial tensions canceled the game against the Nitros in 2018.
 Hoover did not have a varsity team for the following two years, although both schools’ JV and frosh/soph teams have met in recent years.

-Hoover had a 5-3 overall record entering last night’s game against Los Angeles Contreras (which ended after the News Press’s deadline), while Glendale is 1-8 overall.
+Hoover moved to 6-3 overall after defeating Los Angeles Contreras, 18-7, while Glendale is 1-8 overall.
 This regular-season finale will officially be a nonleague game because Hoover is playing a “freelance” schedule this year.

 “We are preparing our guys in the sense that this is the last time you guys are going to play together as a team.
 We’re just reminding them to cherish [this last week],” said Azad Herabidian, Hoover’s head coach.
 “We’ve had two of our best practices these last two Mondays, and they’ve been fun.
 The atmosphere in practice has been better than it has been in the entire season so far.”